-In order to protect our tree cover, Haverford Township Tree Tenders, an all-volunteer tree planting group will be working with the Township on replacing those largest trees.
-Every year in April, we offer 50 free trees to residents who will plant the largest sized shade trees (50’ or taller at maturity) in their front yard.
+In order to protect our tree cover, Haverford Township Tree Tenders, an all-volunteer tree planting group has been working with the Township on replacing those largest trees.
+Every year in April, we offer free trees to residents who will plant the largest sized shade trees (50’ or taller at maturity) in their front yard.

 Click below to download the Spring 2018 Tree Request Form and the Tree Selection Guide.